harrigan/bisq-rbtc/README.md

 Bisq is a decentralised exchange that enables traders to exchange bitcoins for altcoins and bitcoins for fiat currencies.
 One side of every Bisq trade must involve bitcoins.
-This project will add support for rBTC, allowing users to trade BTC for rBTC in either direction.
+This project added support for rBTC, allowing users to trade BTC for rBTC in either direction.

 ## Links